dairiki/lektor-index-pages/docs/reference/configuration.rst

 -----------------

-Each section in the config file which has a *non-dotted* section name and which includes a setting for the ``keys`` key defines a top-level index.
+Each section in the config file which has a *non-dotted* section name and which includes a setting for the ``key`` key defines a top-level index.
 The index is named after the section name.

 Recognized keys: